allenai/allennlp-guide/chapters/overview.md

   the theory that you might get in a lecture, and reinforcing concepts that were taught.

 This guide contains plenty of code snippets and "hands-on" examples that you can modify and run (powered by [Binder](https://mybinder.org/)).
-There is also [a companion github repository](https://github.com/allenai/allennlp-guide-examples) that contains full code needed to train and run the models in your environment.
+All of the code needed to train and run the models in your environment is located [on GitHub](https://github.com/allenai/allennlp-guide).

-The entire guide is written for AllenNLP version 1.0.
-AllenNLP 1.0+ is required to run the code snippets and exercises.
+The entire guide is written for AllenNLP version 2.0.
+AllenNLP 2.0+ is required to run the code snippets and exercises.
 If you're using an older version of AllenNLP, much of what's in this guide will still apply, though you might want to look at our [github history](https://github.com/allenai/allennlp/tree/v0.9.0/tutorials) to find older versions of some